fllseu/presentations/2025/readme.md

 [Retrofit grid-following converter control to grid-forming control using the same hardware/sensors]: 052025_NERC.pdf

 ## MIT EIMC2 Seminar Series, May 1, 2025
-[Connect Control Theory with the Practical World: Replication of power grid dynamic events & control design for inverter-based resources]
+[Connect Control Theory with the Practical World]- Replication of power grid dynamic events & control design for inverter-based resources

-[Connect Control Theory with the Practical World: Replication of power grid dynamic events & control design for inverter-based resources]:Fan_MITtalk_v1.pdf
+[Connect Control Theory with the Practical World]:Fan_MITtalk_v1.pdf

 ## NERC IPRS Aug.
 21,2025 Presentation:
 [Speculation on the 23-Hz oscillations in ERCOT due to large loads]